ShogunPanda/milo/docs/wasm.md

 - `setOnChunkLength`: Invoked after a new chunk length has been parsed.
 - `setOnChunkExtensionName`: Invoked after a new chunk extension name has been parsed.
 - `setOnChunkExtensionValue`: Invoked after a new chunk extension value has been parsed.
+- `setOnChunk`: Invoked after new chunk data is received.
 - `setOnData`: Invoked after new body data is received (either chunked or not).
 - `setOnBody`: Invoked after the body has been parsed.
 Note that this has no data attached so `on_data` must be used to setSave the body.
 - `setOnTrailerName`: Invoked after a new trailer name has been parsed.